N4v1ds0n/budget-ledger/readme.md

 Deployed to [Heroku](https://heroku.com) using Code Institute’s Python Essentials terminal template.

 **Steps to deploy:**
-1. Clone the GitHub repo
+1. Create a Heroku account (if not already existing)
-2. Push to new Heroku app
+2. Create a new app with Heroku
-3. Add Python + Node.js buildpacks
+3. Add Python + Node.js buildpacks (in this specific order)
-4. Create `Procfile` with:
+4. Allowing Heroku access to GitHub, link the new app to the relevant repository

-web: python3 main.py
+5. Choose whether or not to enable Automatic Deploys.
+If enabled, the deployed app will update automatically with each push to GitHub

-5. Enable deploys from GitHub branch
+6. Click Deploy

 ---